lukingroup/pylabnet/README.md

 If you are an internal user (SiV Lukin lab team), and you would like to setup the package on a new machine, you can follow the steps below:

 1. First, clone the repository onto the local machine.
 Make sure github is installed on the local machine!
-Follow instructions in setup/readme.txt
+Go to the command line, in your home user directory and use the command "git clone XXX" (insert the link above).
+Follow instructions in setup/readme.txt as well.

 If you plan on developing the package (e.g. writing new drivers or scripts that do not exist yet), then please follow steps 2-6.
 If you plan on immediately using the package for expeirmental control without development, skip to step 7.

-2. Create a new working branch "new-branch" (insert a relevant name) for your changes - **please do not make the changes directly in the master branch!**
+2. Create a new working branch "new-branch" (insert a relevant name) for your changes.
+Within the local github repository, use the command "git checkout -b XXX" (insert relevant branch name).
+This simultaneously creates a new branch and switches over to it. **Please do not make the changes directly in the master branch!**

 3. Make changes to (or add new) relevant modules: pylabnet/hardware, pylabnet/gui, and pylabnet/script.